 CE 146 abc.
 Analysis and Design of Environmental Systems.
 12 units (3-3-6); each term.
-Prerequisites: ME 17 ab, ME 19 ab, Ch 21 abc, AM 113 ab, CE 145 ab, and CE 155, or equivalents.
-(CE 145 ab may be taken concurrently).
+Prerequisites: ME 17 ab, ME 19 ab, AM 113 ab, CE 145 ab, and CE 155, or equivalents.
+(The graduate prerequisites may be taken concurrently.)
 A series of selected problems in the application of basic science and engineering science to water supply and treatment for municipal, industrial, and irrigation use; removal, treatment, and disposal of liquid and solid wastes; the theory of unit operations as applied to environmental systems; the design of works; and economic aspects of projects.
-Instructors: McKee, Samples, Gram.
+Instructors: McKee, Gram.